Harry-Reyes/Harry-Reyes/README.md

 # About Me
 - 👋 Hi, I’m @Harry-Reyes

-- 👀 I’m interested in Game Developing, Programming, and latest Computer Technologies.
+- 👀 I’m interested in game developing, programming, and other latest computer technologies.
 - 🌱 I’m currently learning at La Verdad Christian College - Apalit, Pampanga as a BSIS student.
 <!-- - 📫 You can reach me via email: warsoulonwork3@gmail.com -->
 <!--- - 💞️ I’m looking to collaborate on ... --->